Metropolis of Kiev and all Rus': Metropolis of Kiev, Galicia and all Ruthenia

 When he arrived in the Commonwealth, Jeremias II also supported the Orthodox fraternities and deposed the digamist, Metropolitan Onesiphorus.
-In his place, he appointed the Archimandrite of Minsk Monastery — Michael Rohoza as Metropolitan of Kiev, Galicia and all Rus'.
+In his place, he appointed the Archimandrite of Minsk Monastery—Michael Rohoza as Metropolitan of Kiev, Galicia and all Rus'.
 This confirmed the effective territorial division of the Eastern Orthodox Church in the former Kievan Rus'.

-The Bishop of Lviv — Hedeon Balaban — took part in negotiations over union with the Roman Catholic Church on 1590.
+The Bishop of Lviv—Hedeon Balaban—took part in negotiations over union with the Roman Catholic Church on 1590.
 However, he later joined with Prince Kostiantyn Ostrozky at the Council of Brest in 1596 in opposition to union.
 He maintained this position until his death.In December 1594, Bishop Cyril Terlecki, on behalf of the Ruthenian episcopate, announced that the Orthodox Church intended to transfer the ecclesiastical jurisdiction of the Church from the Ecumenical Patriarchate of Constantinople to the jurisdiction of the Holy See.
 This union was conditional on Church retaining the Byzantine Rite and the ancient rights of the Church.
 In December 1595, representatives of the Ruthenian Church in Rome signed the terms of union with the Catholic Church.
 The terms permitted them to retain the Byzantine rite, the Julian calendar, the right to elect a metropolitan and bishops, the Orthodox church calendar, the lower clergy had the right to marry, and so on.
 On 6 October 1596, in Brest, Metropolitan Rogoza convened a council attended by bishops, archimandrites, priests and laity.
 The Union of Brest was proclaimed at the cathedral.
 Most of the bishops and nobility supported the union.
 On the other hand, many priests, monasteries, Cossacks and burghers opposed the union.
 Immediately after the council, Metropolitan Rogoza deprived two bishops who opposed the Union of their sees: Bishop Balaban of Lviv and Bishop Mykhailo Kopystensky of Przemyśl.
 Prince Konstantin-Vasyl Ostrozky also did not support the union.
 In addition, the Lviv Brotherhood, as a stauropegia that was directly subordinate to the Patriarch of Constantinople, initially opposed the Union.
 Bishop Balaban became the exarch of the patriarch for Orthodox Ukrainians.
 The Kiev and Vilnius fraternities actively declared themselves, and Orthodox fraternities began to operate in Mogilev, Minsk, Lublin, Lutsk, and other cities.
 Most monasteries, including: Kyiv-Pechersk, Vydubychi, Epiphany, St. The Trinity in Vilno, Pochaiv, and others also did not support the union.
 But officially the eparchies of Kiev, Volodymyr-Volyn, Turoŭ-Pinsk, Lutsk, Chełm and Polatsk accepted the Union.

 This had the effect of creating the Ruthenian Uniate Church which later became known as the Ukrainian Greek Catholic Church.
 With the Union of Uzhhorod, dioceses in Transylvania and Hungary also joined the Ruthenian Uniate Church.

-At the beginning of the 17th century, the Metropolis consisted of nine dioceses: